EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/publish_package.md

 * Ensure all dependencies are correctly listed and compatible.

-* You can use semantic versioning (SemVer) to indicate changes clearly.
+* You can use {% tool "semantic-versioning" %} to indicate changes clearly.

 * Include a valid open-source or commercial license and relevant documentation for users.